CamposRF/HOWLish/README.md

 ### Usage

-You can deploy HOWLish using python following these steps:
+You can use HOWLish (w/ python) to look for wolf howls in your data following these steps:

 [Youtube guide (MAC OS)](https://www.youtube.com/watch?v=AOrImhGuMBg)    ||   [Youtube guide (Windows)](https://youtu.be/jbUwlCPOsro)